continuous-dems/workshop-coastal-coupling-2026/modules/01-getting-started/index.md

       ↓
 explore the DEM
       ↓
-reuse the recipe in Sarasota
+reuse the basic recipe in Sarasota
       ↓
 evaluate the DEMs
 ```